My typical VM configuration

 From now on, I’ll suppose you have a server with a root access.
 This

-server will be named my.domain.com
+server will be named my.domain.com through this post.

 Create a user

-user is BAD!
+Working with root user is BAD!
 The first thing is to create a user

-able to user sudo
+able to user sudo:

 # Create a user: set a password and validate everything else